⚠️ Portugal Nationality Law Changes 2025

 A key feature of the program is its processing time; decisions are typically made within 30 days of application, and residency permit appointments can be arranged within a few months.

-The HQA Visa also offers a flexible stay requirement.
+The HQA Visa program also offers flexible in-country stay requirements.
 Like the Portugal Golden Visa, holders only need to spend minimal time in Portugal each year, with certain professionals qualifying for exemptions based on their work commitments.
+This means that if you spend less than 183 days a year in Portugal, you won’t be a tax resident.

-Additionally, the program promotes innovation through partnerships with universities and research institutions, allowing entrepreneurs to collaborate with leading experts in their fields.
+Additionally, the investment program promotes innovation through collaboration with Portuguese university partners and research institutions, allowing entrepreneurs to work with leading experts in their fields.

 Reasons to Choose the Portugal HQA Visa

-• EU residency: The HQA Visa lets you bring your family to Portugal.
+- European Union residency: The HQA Visa program lets you bring your family to Portugal and travel through the European Union and other Schengen countries.

 Eligibility for the Portugal HQA Visa Program

-• Be a citizen of a non-EU country and not have permanent residency in the European Union
+- Be a citizen of a non-European Union country and not have permanent residency in the European Union.

 Additionally, applicants must demonstrate their ability to perform their qualified activity by fulfilling one of the following: